foundata/guidelines/golang-style-guide.md

 **Reasoning:**

-- Minimal version selection makes Go builds reproducible by design: unlike range-based resolvers, publishing a new upstream version never changes an existing build.
+- Minimal version selection makes Go dependency resolution reproducible by design: unlike range-based resolvers, publishing a new upstream version never changes an existing build's dependency selection.
 This is why the application/library lock-file split from the Python guide has no Go equivalent — `go.mod` plays both roles.
 - `go.sum` protects against a module version's content being changed after the fact (on the origin server or a proxy).
 Committing it is what makes `go mod verify` and the checksum database useful.
 - The `tool` directive replaces the older `tools.go` blank-import workaround and gives every contributor and CI the same tool versions through the ordinary module mechanism.